SKIP TO MAIN CONTENT

 Down payments, closing costs and additional expenses (such as inspections) should be at the top of your list.
 On the other hand, be sure to pay down on your current revolving and high-interest rate debts, such as credit cards.

 Instill confidence in your potential lender by avoiding any big, sudden moves both in your career and your finances.
-If that job change or big budget purchase absolutely cannot be postponed, check with your lender first and consider
+If that job change or big budget purchase absolutely cannot be postponed, check with your lender first and consider the consequences.

 Choose a Lender